BloxBetting/BloxTools/README.md

 :white_square_button: ✨ Add support for more battle types- functionality to other game modes, mainly leading team highlights.

-:white_square_button: 📈 Add a Net gain / Loss tracker to track how much your up / down per session, as well as your starting balance
+:ballot_box_with_check: 📈 Add a Net gain / Loss tracker to track how much your up / down per session, as well as your starting balance

 :ballot_box_with_check: 🎮 Improve user interface**: Work on better visuals, customization options, and smoother transitions for score updates.